Quartz clock: Temperature and frequency variation

 Though quartz has a very low coefficient of thermal expansion, temperature changes are the major cause of frequency variation in crystal oscillators.
-The most obvious way of reducing the effect of temperature on oscillation rate is to keep the crystal at a constant temperature.
-For laboratory-grade oscillators an oven-controlled crystal oscillator is used, in which the crystal is kept in a very small oven that is held at a constant temperature.
+The most obvious way of reducing the effect of temperature on the oscillation rate is to keep the crystal at a constant temperature.
+For laboratory-grade oscillators, an oven-controlled crystal oscillator is used, in which the crystal is kept in a very small oven that is held at a constant temperature.
 This method is, however, impractical for consumer quartz clock and wristwatch movements.

-The crystal planes and tuning of a consumer-grade clock crystal resonators used in wristwatches are designed for minimal temperature sensitivity to frequency and operate best at a temperature range of about 25 to 28 °C. The exact temperature where the crystal oscillates at its fastest is called ′turnover point′ and can be chosen within limits.
-A well-chosen turnover point can minimize the negative effect of temperature induced frequency drift, and hence improve the practical timekeeping accuracy of a consumer-grade crystal oscillator without adding significant cost.
+The crystal planes and tuning of consumer-grade clock crystal resonators used in wristwatches are designed for minimal temperature sensitivity to frequency and operate best at a temperature range of about 25 to 28 °C. The exact temperature where the crystal oscillates at its fastest is called the "turnover point" and can be chosen within limits.
+A well-chosen turnover point can minimize the negative effect of temperature-induced frequency drift, and hence improve the practical timekeeping accuracy of a consumer-grade crystal oscillator without adding significant cost.
 A higher or lower temperature will result in a −0.035 ppm/°C2 (slower) oscillation rate.
 So a ±1 °C temperature deviation will account for a (±1)2 × −0.035 ppm = −0.035 ppm rate change, which is equivalent to −1.1 seconds per year.
 If, instead, the crystal experiences a ±10 °C temperature deviation, then the rate change will be (±10)2 × −0.035 ppm = −3.5 ppm, which is equivalent to −110 seconds per year.

-Quartz watch manufacturers use a simplified version of the oven-controlled crystal oscillator method by recommending that their watches be worn regularly to ensure the best time keeping performance.
+Quartz watch manufacturers use a simplified version of the oven-controlled crystal oscillator method by recommending that their watches be worn regularly to ensure the best time-keeping performance.
 Regular wearing of a quartz watch significantly reduces the magnitude of environmental temperature swings, since a correctly designed watch case forms an expedient crystal oven that uses the stable temperature of the human body to keep the crystal oscillator in its most accurate temperature range.